Triple Clasp Formulas for $G_2$: Introduction

+These idempotents are usually called Jones-Wenzl projectors, as they were first considered by Jones \cite[Section 4.2]{Jon2}, and the following explicit inductive formula was first given by Wenzl \cite{Wenzl}.

+Here we use the notation $[m]$ to denote the quantum integer $[m]_q:=\frac{q^m-q^{-m}}{q-q^{-1}}$, for each $m\in \mathbb{Z}$.
+Our convention is that a red box with label $n$ is the morphism in the Temperley-Lieb category which corresponds to the idempotent with image $V(n)$.

-The recursive formula in Equation \eqref{JonesWenzl} has proven useful in link homology \cite{MR2901969}, Soergel bimodules \cite{MR2873427}, and the theory of subfactors and planar algebras \cite{MR2679382}.
-The present work is concerned with generalizing Equation \eqref{JonesWenzl} to from $\mathfrak{sl}_2$ to the Lie algebra $\mathfrak{g}_2$.
+The Jones-Wenzl projectors and the recursive formula in Equation \eqref{JonesWenzl} describing them have been proven useful in link homology \cite{MR2901969}, Soergel bimodules \cite{MR2873427}, and the theory of subfactors and planar algebras \cite{MR2679382}.
+The present work is concerned with generalizing Equation \eqref{JonesWenzl} from $\mathfrak{sl}_2$ to the Lie algebra $\mathfrak{g}_2$.
 However, many things we say in the introduction make sense for all semisimple Lie algebras.

-Given a finite dimensional semisimple Lie algebra $\mathfrak{g}$, there is an associated quantum enveloping algebra $U_q(\mathfrak{g})$, which is a $\mathbb{C}(q)$ algebra defined by generators and relations which ``quantize" the Serre presentation of the usual enveloping algebra \cite{JantzenQgps}[Chapter 4].
-The finite dimensional irreducible type $1$ \footnote{This means that for all simple roots $\alpha$, the element $K_{\alpha}$ acts on the $\mu$ weight space of any representation by $+ q^{(\alpha, \mu)}$ \cite{JantzenQgps}[Section 5.2]} representations are in bijection with the finite dimensional irreducible representations of $\mathfrak{g}$, i.e. for each dominant integral weight $\lambda$ there is a finite dimensional irreducible module of $U_q(\mathfrak{g})$, which we denote by $V(\lambda)$ and which we refer to as the irreducible representation of highest weight $\lambda$.
-We will abuse notation and write $\Rep(U_q(\mathfrak{g}))$ to refer to the category of finite dimensional type $1$ representations of $U_q(\mathfrak{g})$.
-The algebra $U_q(\mathfrak{g})$ is a Hopf algebra \cite{JantzenQgps}[Section 4.8], and it turns out that $\Rep(U_q(\mathfrak{g}))$ is closed under taking tensor products.
-Furthermore, since we are working over $\mathbb{C}(q)$, the category $\Rep(U_q(\mathfrak{g}))$ is a semisimple tensor category, and the Grothendieck ring is isomorphic to the Grothendieck ring of the category of finite dimensional representations of $\mathfrak{g}$.
+Fix a finite dimensional semisimple Lie algebra $\mathfrak{g}$.
+There is an associated quantum enveloping algebra $U_q(\mathfrak{g})$, which is a $\mathbb{C}(q)$ algebra defined by generators and relations which ``quantize" the Serre presentation of the usual enveloping algebra \cite[Chapter 4]{JantzenQgps}.
+The finite dimensional irreducible type-$\textbf{1}$ representations\footnote{This means that for all simple roots $\alpha$, the element $K_{\alpha}$ acts on the $\mu$ weight space of any representation by $+ q^{(\alpha, \mu)}$ \cite[Section 5.2]{JantzenQgps}.
+We will only consider type-$\textbf{1}$ representations in this paper.} are in bijection with the finite dimensional irreducible representations of $\mathfrak{g}$, i.e. for each dominant integral weight $\lambda$ there is a finite dimensional irreducible module of $U_q(\mathfrak{g})$, which we denote by $V(\lambda)$.
+We will abuse notation and write $\Rep(U_q(\mathfrak{g}))$ to refer to the category of finite dimensional type-$\textbf{1}$ representations of $U_q(\mathfrak{g})$.
+The algebra $U_q(\mathfrak{g})$ is a Hopf algebra \cite[Section 4.8]{JantzenQgps}, and it turns out that $\Rep(U_q(\mathfrak{g}))$ is closed under taking tensor products.
+Furthermore, since we are working over $\mathbb{C}(q)$, where $q$ is an indeterminant or a generic element of $\mathbb{C}$, the category $\Rep(U_q(\mathfrak{g}))$ is a semisimple tensor category, and the Grothendieck ring of $\Rep(U_q(\mathfrak{g}))$ is isomorphic to the Grothendieck ring of the category of finite dimensional representations of $\mathfrak{g}$.